oracle-livelabs/oic/oic-gen3/cookbooks/hcm-cloud/atomfeeds/create-flow/atomfeeds.md

 This lab walks you through the steps to create Integration flow.

-This use case explores how to use of Oracle Integration with Oracle HCM REST and ATOM services to provide information to an identity management system hosted by a customer
+This use case explores how to use of Oracle Integration 3 with Oracle HCM REST and ATOM services to provide information to an identity management system hosted by a customer

  The following diagram shows the interaction between the systems involved in this use case.
     ![directory-synchronization](../images/directory-synchronization.png)

-Estimated Time: 30 minutes
+Estimated Time: 50 minutes

 ### Objectives

 In this lab, you will:

 * Connect to HCM Cloud to extract new hire information and push it to the downstream application.
+* You would be using HCL Cloud adapter, FTP adapter and Stage File action

 ### Prerequisites

 This lab assumes you have:

 * All previous labs successfully completed.

 ## Task 1: Create the Directory Synchronization Integration